BlueStamp-Engineering-2022/Hilary_BSE_Project/index.md

 # First Milestone
 Hi, my name is Hilary, I am a rising junior from Mills High School.

-My project is the “Smart Lamp with IoT”, The smart lamp has serval features such as color changing, temperature and humidity sensing, intruder and light sensing, and emergency messages sending.
+My project is the “Smart Lamp with IoT”, The smart lamp has serval features such as color changing, temperature and humidity sensing, intruder and light sensing, and emergency message sending.

 My first Milestone is the feature of temperature and humidity sensing.
 (Show my laptop) As you can see, the numbers are a bit unreasonable.
 I was able to over come this problem by figuring out what is triggering the wrong numbers: Is it the hardware?
 The Arduino coding?
 The Cayenne settings?
 By testing the code and switching the hardware, I was able to target the problem - the hardware.
 It turns out the batteries were not enough to support the chip.
 The solution was to connect the chip to my laptop as a battery source instead.
 The numbers were able to came back to a normal range.

-However, following the solution of the problem is another problem, the temperature and humidity number was too low, with temperature being 40 and humidity being 20.
+However, following the solution of the problem is another problem, the temperature and humidity number was too low, with temperature being 40 degrees and humidity being 20 percent.
 I was able to figure out that the temperature is measured in Celsius, and humidity and temperature number was swapped.

-Now all the numbers are working normal.
+Now all the numbers are working correct.

 My next step is to figure out a custom button of rainbow colors.